redtechafrica/diceytech-hackathon-platform/README.md

 ---

-## 🌍 Impact Across Africa
+## 🌍 Impact Across Africa and UK

-DiceyTech is making a difference in the African tech ecosystem:
+DiceyTech is making a difference in the African and UK tech ecosystem:

 - **Nigeria**: Leading participation with 150+ active developers
 - **Kenya**: Strong fintech and mobile development community